xdmushui/partner-center-sdk/develop/get-all-of-a-customer-s-orders.md

 ms.technology: partner-center-sdk
 ---

-# Get a customer's orders
+# Get all of a customer's orders

 **Applies To**